-ADA Parking Requirements Services in Kansas City
+ADA Parking Lot Compliance & Requirements in Kansas & Missouri

-Does Your Parking Lot Meet ADA Parking Compliance?
+Is Your Parking Lot ADA Compliant?

 The Americans with Disabilities Act (ADA)—which was created in 1990 and updated in 2010—prohibits discrimination against individuals with disabilities in all areas of public life, including jobs, schools, transportation, and all public and private places that are open to the general public.